osisoft/testing-content/Content_Portal/Documentation/Identity/hybrid-clients.md

 <a id="opIdHybridClients_Get Hybrid Clients Header"></a>

-Return total number of Hybrid clients in a Tenant.
+Returns the total number of hybrid clients in a tenant.
 Optionally, check based on a list of requested clients.
 The value will be set in the Total-Count header.
 This endpoint is identical to the GET one but it does not return any objects in the body.

 ### Request
 ```text